MiiriBrian/MiiriBrian/README.md

 # 💫 About Me:
-Im currently working as a Network Engineer and Support Technician.<br>I'm also learning cloud computing in AWS as a Cloud Architect.<br>
+Im currently working as a Network Engineer and Support Technician.<br>I'm also a certified AWS Solutions Architect.<br>

 ## 🌐 Socials: